djeremy/kafka-related-projects/generic-type-splitter/README.md

 ## How to use splitter

-To create splitter please use available builder method:
+To create splitter please use available builder method.

 ```kotlin
 GenericTypeSplitter.build {
     branchNext(/*define operation here*/)
 }
 ```

+Please use this method to build GenericTypeSplitter with all necessary processing information.
+DSL syntax allowing in declarative way define flow of branching and sentential operations.

+Please node, that order of execution will preserve order of definition.

 [GenericTypeSplitterBuilder](./src/main/kotlin/com/djeremy/splitter/GenericTypeSplitterBuilder.kt) contains
 `branchNext` method allowing us to configure Type condition and further type safe operation performing on that type.